glassroom/heinsen_position_embeddings/README.md

 Yes.
 Keep in mind that like other RNNs, this one lacks the ability to query past tokens as a function of the current token's state.
 To the best of our knowledge, at present only attention mechanisms can query past tokens as a function of current token state.

+_Q: Why does the module detach the ending state before caching it?_

+We assume you will train the module in parallel over whole sequences, as is conventional.
+If for some reason you want to train the module one token at a time, you can change our code so it doesn't automatically detach state, and handle detaching on your own.
+Keep in mind that training one token at a time may be significantly slower.

 ## Notes

 We have tested the code in this repository only on Ubuntu Linux 22.04 with Python 3.10+.